 Q.Hi, I borrowed some books some time ago, how do I know when it will be due?
 Thank you for your answer.

-A.You can check your due dates by logging into your "My Antpac" account.
-From the following page http://previous.lib.uci.edu/ look on the left hand side for "My Antpac".
-You will be prompted for your UCInetID and password.
-Once you are logged in you can check the due dates for items checked out and renew them if necessary.
+A.You can check your due dates by logging into your "My Library Account."
+From the following page http://www.lib.uci.edu/ look on the right hand side for "Accounts" for more information

 Q.Where can I find desktop publishing tools like Photoshop as well as audio, video and music software to help me complete my class assignments and research projects?